VirtualBrainLab/.github/profile/README.md

 --------------------------------------

-intuive and interactive 3D visualization for neuroscience
+Intuitive and Interactive 3D Visualization for Neuroscience
 =======================================

-The [Virtual Brain Lab](https://virtualbrainlab.org) builds intuitive and interactive 3D visualizations for neuroscience.
+Explore our projects and documentation at [virtualbrainlab.org](https://virtualbrainlab.org).

 The VBL is located within the [Steinmetz Lab](http://www.steinmetzlab.net/) at the University of Washington and many of our projects are collaborations with the [International Brain Laboratory](https://www.internationalbrainlab.com/).